Skip to content

 Fix is always available.

-Checks that section headers in docstrings that are not followed by a newline.
+Checks for section headers in docstrings that are followed by non-newline characters.

-Multi-line docstrings are typically composed of a summary line, followed by a blank line, followed by a series of sections, each with a section header and a section body.
+Multiline numpy-style docstrings are typically composed of a summary line, followed by a blank line, followed by a series of sections.
+Each section has a section header and a section body.
+The section header should be followed by a newline, rather than by some other character (like a colon).

 This rule is enabled when using the numpy convention, and disabled when using the google or pep257 conventions.